M.A. Clinical Mental Health Counseling, Chicago Campus

 Chicago Student Experience

 The Chicago Campus is located right on the Chicago River in the heart of the Windy City.
-Attending school in a metropolitan location like Chicago gives you an opportunity to immerse yourself in a culturally vibrant city overflowing with opportunities to network with working professionals and national and international organizations.
-Chicago is also home to some of the nation’s finest dining, entertainment, museums, and other activities that we are sure you will enjoy.
+Attending school in a metropolitan location like Chicago gives you the chance to immerse yourself in a culturally vibrant city overflowing with opportunities to network with working professionals and with national and international organizations.

 Financing Your Education